 These are mainly preventative and maintenance exercises.
 They won’t fix major problems, which you should go and see a professional physiotherapist like Brian Cole and/or a bio-mechanics expert such as Clifton Bradeley to get an opinion and treatment on if required.
 However from my experience you should notice small changes including improvements in your running form, and the way your feet and lower legs feel when running within a few days of starting, and hopefully this will reduce the incidence of injuries and maybe even give you a little more spring in your step.

-Stand with feet together and go down slowly right down on your haunches .
+Stand with feet together and go down slowly right down on your haunches keeping heels on the floor.
 Stand up smoothly and repeat.
 Start with 5 repetitions and build up to 15 a day.
-This exercise activates quad and glute muscles through a range of motion and you will rapidly feel the benefits through improved running form even from a small number of these each day.
+This exercise activates glute and quad muscles through a range of motion and you will rapidly feel the benefits through improved running form even from a small number of these each day.
 Your hamstring muscles will also feel less ‘tight’.
+Don’t overdo the quantity of these.
 Extra weight or repetitions are not needed.
-Compensation for sitting is all that is required because there is a potential additional risk to the knees if you do too many too soon.
-If you already have knee problems limit this exercise to half squats, using a dining room chair as a marker for how low you should squat.
+Compensation for sitting is all that is required.

 2. Heel Raises:

 The strength in a calf muscle is its spring tension.
-With reduced calf spring your whole running action starts to fall to pieces and your running economy at any pace is reduced.
-Calf stretching can help a little but the real solution to keeping your calves working properly is to do some body weight single leg heel raises each day.
-Stand on one foot on a step and without letting the foot drop below the level of the step, raise your heel about an inch (2.5 cm) and immediately lower again.
-Repeat with a gentle bouncing action until you start to feel a burning sensation in your calf.
-Doing this once a day is enough to make a difference.
+With reduced tension your whole running action starts to fall to pieces and your running economy at any pace is reduced.
+Less tension will also cause achilles issues.
+Calf stretching can help a little but the best solution is to do some heel raises each day.
+Start two footed and then gradually add in single footed heel raises as you get stronger.
+Stand on a step and without letting the foot drop below the level of the step, raise your heel/s about an inch (2.5 cm) and immediately lower again.
+Repeat with a gentle bouncing action until you start to feel a burning sensation in your calf and then stop and walk around.
+Doing this once a day is enough to make a big difference.
 There is no need to increase the number of reps ever higher, increase the range of movement further, or add additional weight – you just need the calf springs to be working as nature intended.